-On December 19, 2011, we announced the closing of the acquisition of an existing Shoppers Drug Mart and PartSource development in the midst of Edmonton's 137th Avenue retail corridor.
+On December 19, 2011, we announced the closing of the acquisition of an existing 23,200 square foot Shoppers Drug Mart and PartSource development in the midst of Edmonton's 137th Avenue retail corridor.
 The property currently generates NOI of approximately \$300,000 on an annualized basis.